John W. Dunnington: Service in Arkansas

-On November 1, Major George D. Alexander replaced Dunnington as departmental chief of ordnance; Dunnington was reassigned to oversee Arkansas' river defenses.
-(Note: The historian Ed Bearss writes that Dunnington had received the assignment to oversee riverine defenses on October 28, 1862.)
+Tasked with the construction of riverine defenses on the Arkansas and White rivers on either September 28, or October 28, Dunnington was replaced by Major George D. Alexander as departmental chief of ordnance on November 1.
 Dunnington, along with Confederate military engineers A. M. Williams and Robert H. Fitzhugh, selected the site for what became Fort Hindman on the Arkansas River at Arkansas Post, Arkansas.
 Some of the cannon at Fort Hindman had previously been on Pontchartrain.
 Confederate Brigadier General Thomas J. Churchill was assigned to command Fort Hindman in December.
 Churchill divided his force into three brigades, one of which was commanded by Dunnington.
 During the Battle of Arkansas Post in January 1863, Dunnington's force manned the river-facing defenses, and included a group of sailors formerly of Pontchartrain.
 On January 11, the Confederates at Arkansas Post surrendered, and the prisoners were loaded on transports the next day to be sent north into captivity.

-Dunnington was held at the Johnson's Island prisoner-of-war camp in Ohio.
-Exchanged in Virginia on May 5, 1863, Dunnington was sent on a secret mission to France by the Confederacy.
-In unsuccessful attempts to acquire supplies for the Confederates, Dunnington also traveled to Canada and to Nassau.
-Following a bout with yellow fever, Dunnington commanded a blockade runner before being transferred to the James River Squadron, having received another naval commission as first lieutenant on January 6, 1864.
-In December 1864, he was assigned to command the ironclad CSS Virginia II, and commanded the ironclad at the Battle of Trent's Reach in January 1864.
-In April, Dunnington was assigned to a Confederate naval brigade, in which he held the rank of major.
-On April 26, Dunnington surrendered in North Carolina along with Joseph E. Johnston's Confederate force in the waning days of the war.
-After the war, Dunnington moved to Maury County, Tennessee.
-A farmer, he married Susan Gray Booker in June 1869, dying in Columbia, Tennessee, on March 10, 1882.